max-arshinov/eShopOnContainers/workshop/README.md

 - Follow the [slides](https://docs.google.com/presentation/d/1Rg07RdJfuUJ4KqJxtTXw7TEw9VZEQuAZ0z4pPWb5NmU/edit?usp=sharing) and steps from this document along with the workshop presenter

 ## 1. Run all services using Rider Compound Configuration
+- Skip this step if you have VS 2022 or VS Code
-The compound run configuration is avaialble in `src/.run/All.run.xml`
+- The compound run configuration is avaialble in `src/.run/All.run.xml`

 ### Issues
 ❌ Dependencies are not installed → ✅ Run them in docker